 - The hare group gained 4 pounds of fat.

-Now, keep in mind that the hare group also gained more lean mass.
+Keep in mind that the hare group also gained more lean mass.
 The extra fat will be spread thinner over much larger muscles.
 And besides, going up a couple of body-fat percentage points might not even matter.
-In fact, it may even help.
+It may even help.

-For example, if someone is going from 9% up to 14%, the extra fat will make them look bigger in clothes, and it will give them a fuller face and neck.
+For example, if someone is going from 9% up to 14%, the extra fat will make them look bigger in clothes, giving them a fuller face and a thicker neck.
 That will make most guys look noticeably stronger and healthier:

 But for the sake of simplicity, let’s say that the hare group wants to lose that extra 3.3 pounds of fat.

 Losing such a small amount of fat can be fast, especially for skinny guys like us.
 If we cut hard, we could lose it in a single week.
 That’s extreme, though.
 Let’s be generous.
 Let’s say it takes the hares three weeks to lose that extra fat.
-After all, we’re talking about the amount of fat we can lose while napping.
+After all, we’re talking about how much fat we can lose while napping.

 So let’s say the goal is to gain twenty pounds of muscle.